Passing California Smog Tests

 If they are not you should contest the results if they are not in your favor.
 Unfortunately you don't get to see this information until the test report has been printed out.
 If your smog tech is nice he will do his best to enter the correct information when he sets up for the test.

-For example, the smog ref entered 5,999 lbs as the GVWR weight of my bus into the smog system.
+For example, the smog ref initially entered 5,999 lbs as the GVWR weight of my bus into the smog system.
 Every test this comes up as the default but the good techs re-enter the value read from the VIN sticker in the doorjam (2250 kg which you often have to help them convert to 4950 lbs).

-The top-middle portion of the test report will indicate whether or not you passed, failed or were a gross polluter.
+The top-middle boxed portion of the test report will indicate whether or not you passed, failed or were a gross polluter.
 It also will show your certificate number if you passed.

 The middle portion is for the visual inspection and indicates which tests were applicable and which you pass/failed.